HaaLeo/vscode-timing/README.md

 * `timing.hoverDuration.sourceUnit`: Indicates the source epoch unit for the duration hover preview.
 It can be either "s", "ms" or "ns".
 * `timing.hoverDuration.useISOTargetFormat`: Indicates whether the ISO 8601 duration definition is used as target format for the hover.
 * `timing.hoverTimestamp.enabled`: Controls whether the timestamp hover is enabled or disabled.
 * `timing.hoverTimestamp.targetFormat`: Indicates the target format of the hover preview.
-Possible values:
+Possible values are an array of:
   * `utc`: Show the hover preview in ISO 8601 UTC time.
 This is the default value.
   * `local`: Show the hover preview in ISO 8601 Local time.
   * A custom [momentjs format](https://momentjs.com/docs/#/displaying/format/): For instance `LLLL`.

-  In addition, you can specify multiple formats via an array.
-When doing so, you can add further options for custom formats.
+  In addition, you can specify a custom format via an object.
+When doing so, you can add further options like the target `timezone`.
 E.g.:
   ```json
   {
       "timing.hoverTimestamp.targetFormat": [